National Educational Television: Replacement by PBS

-The Public Broadcasting Service (PBS) began as an entity in November 1969, with NET continuing to produce several programs and to be the name of the network.
+The Public Broadcasting Service (PBS) began as an entity in November 1969, with NET continuing to produce many programs and to be the name of the network.
 NET's production of NET Journal and Public Broadcast Laboratory continued to be liabilities amid accusations of partisanship funded by the government.
 Eventually, Ford and the CPB decided to shut NET down, to be replaced by PBS as the network distributing programming to stations, but, unlike NET, it was not directly involved in production matters, which had been perceived as the main source of the controversies surrounding NET.
 Instead, local stations and outside suppliers would provide programming for the system, a model that endures to this day with PBS.
 In early 1970, both Ford and the CPB threatened to cut NET's funding unless NET merged its operations with New York City-area affiliate WNDT.
 NET agreed to do so.

 WNDT's call sign was changed to WNET on October 1, 1970, as the station and NET's merger was completed.
 On October 5, PBS began network broadcasting.
-NET ceased to operate as a network from that point, although some NET-branded programming, such as NET Journal and NET Playhouse remained part of the PBS schedule (now produced by WNET) until the brand was retired 2 years later.
-Some of the programs that began their runs on NET, such as Washington Week and Sesame Street, continue to air on PBS today.
+NET ceased to operate as a network from that point, although some NET-branded programming, such as NET Journal and NET Playhouse remained part of the PBS schedule (now produced by WNET) until the brand was retired two years later.
+Some of the programs that began their runs on NET, such as Washington Week and formerly Sesame Street (now airing on both PBS and global streamer Netflix after WBD-owned premium channel HBO's rights were officially expired) continue to air on PBS currently.